Documentation of Urgently Endangered Tupian Languages

 - to prepare practical language materials and copies of the recordings and transcriptions for the language communities.

-Mondé speakers, Puruborá community, Sakurabiat people (Mekens), Wayoró (Ayuru), Xipaya and Kuruaya people (Xipaya)
+Mondé (Salamãy) speakers, the Puruborá community, the Sakurabiat people, the Wajuru people, and the Xipaya and Kuruaya peoples.

-Xipaya (ISO-639: xiy) is spoken by an estimated 2 elderly people in Pará, with a reported ethnic population of 600.
+Xipaya (ISO-639-3: xiy; glottocode: xipa1240) it is a language of the Juruna branch (Tupian Family).
+At the time of the project it was spoken by an estimated 2 elderly people in Pará, out of a reported ethnic population of 600.
+They traditionally lived along the Xingu River.
+It is currently considered a dormant language.
 Alternate names: Shipaja, Xipaia.

 Acknowledgement and citation